 The Council has 37 Elected Members who are democratically accountable to their residents.
 Elections are held every four years, the latest being May 2019.
 Members follow a Code of Conduct to ensure high standards in the way they carry out their duties.
 The Council has an Executive consisting of the Leader and seven Members who are supported and held to account by three Scrutiny committees.
-More information on the Council's Governance Framework is included in the Council's Annual Governance Statement which is included at the end of these accounts.
+More information on the Council's Governance Framework is included in the Council's Annual Governance Statement which is available on our website.

-Following the local elections a new Council Ambition 2020-2024 was developed to replace the Corporate Plan 2015-2019.
-During 2019/20 we have identified key achievements with the end of the plan and moved with transitional arrangements in place in the interim, to a new set of priorities to support the Ambition.
+Following the local elections in May 2019, a new Council Ambition 2020-2024 was developed to replace the Corporate Plan 2015-2019.